cnelson87/GruntES6/README.md

 # Grunt ES6

-Grunt-based ES6 sandbox.
+A Grunt-based ES6 sandbox.
 Scripts are compiled using Browserify and transpiled using Babelify.
 All scripts are written as ES6 modules.
 Instantiable modules are written as ES6 classes.

 ## Install Base Dependencies